SringayKeno/SringayKeno/README.md

 ### Hi, My name is Ryan Koenigs.
 I am a Data Analyst.

-### Current Project

-##### [Forecasting Home Prices in Sacramento County](https://github.com/SringayKeno/forecasting-home-prices-sacramento-county).
-I currently am working on a machine learning project that is taking a comprehensive look at Sacramento County, California home values.
+##### I currently am working on a machine learning project that is taking a comprehensive look at Sacramento County, California home values.
 I'm first identifying the top 5 zip codes that are best for investment in each of the 8 housing categories (condos, 2-bedroom, mid-priced homes, etc.) and then forecasting the home values in those top zip codes for the next 3 years.
 The SARIMA algorithm is doing the heavy lifting for this project.
+The project,  [Forecasting Home Prices in Sacramento County](https://github.com/SringayKeno/forecasting-home-prices-sacramento-county) can be found in link.

 ### Other Projects